KDrakoulaki/KDrakoulaki/content/authors/admin/_index.md

 ---
 # Display name
-title: Katerina Drakoulaki
+title: Katerina Drakoulaki, PhD

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD student, Speech and language therapist, Musician
+role: Researcher, Speech and language therapist, Musician

 # Organizations/Affiliations to show in About widget
 organizations: